game-exchange-token/gxt/README.md

 gxt verify --file bob.id

 # Create a message for bob using their id card and your own key
-gxt msg --key alice.key --to bob.id --out msg_to_bob.gxt --body '{"hello":"world"}'
+gxt msg --key alice.key --to bob.id --out msg_to_bob.gxt --payload '{"hello":"world"}'

 # Verify if the message is valid and signed
 gxt verify --file msg_to_bob.gxt